Badiyadka

-Badiyadka is a panchayath in Kasaragod Taluk in Kasaragod District of Kerala, India.
-It is located 13 km to the east of District headquarters Kasaragod.
-17 km from Manjeshwara.
-584 km from State capital Thiruvananthapuram.
+Badiyadka is a panchayath in Kasaragod Taluk in the Kasaragod district of Kerala, India.
+It is located 13 km to the east of district headquarters Kasaragod, 17 km from Manjeshwar and 584 km from the state capital Thiruvananthapuram.

 Badiyadka Pin code is 671551 and postal office is Perdala.

 Enmakaje (8 km), Madhur (9 km), Puthige (9 km), Delampady (9 km), Karadka (9 km) are the nearby villages to Badiyadka.
 Kasaragod, Puttur, Kanhangad, Mangalore are the nearby cities to Badiyadka.
 The nearest airport is Mangalore International Airport, Bajpe.

-This place is in the border of the Kasaragod District and Dakshina Kannada District.
-It is near to the Karnataka-Kerala State border.
+The town is in the border of the Kasaragod District and Dakshina Kannada District and near the Karnataka-Kerala State border.

 The State Highway 31 (Kerala) to Karnataka passes through the town.
 Badiyadka is the cross roads of Kumbla, Uppala, Kasaragod, Mulleria-Mercara and Puttur.
 Bolukatte is an active sport and cricket grounds in Badiyadka.

 Madhur Sri Madanantheshwara Vinayaka Temple, Perdala Mosque, St. Mary's Church and Perdala Udaneshwara Temple are the important religious places around the town and the Perdla Uroos festival is held once in every two year is famous in this area.